 The DACC Culinary Arts program has a limited number of seats.
-Students must complete the five preliminary courses to be considered for admission.
-For more information, see the 2016 Culinary Arts Course Sequence.
+Students must complete the four preliminary courses to be considered for admission.
+For more information, see the Culinary Arts Course Sequence

 Associate of Applied Science Degree

-Note: Because it is comprised primarily of vocational/technical courses, this career-education program is not intended to transfer to a four-year institution.
+Note: Because this career-education program is comprised primarily of vocational/technical courses, it is not intended to transfer to a four-year institution.

 How to Get Started

-Prospective students can arrange for an initial degree planning session with an advisor after completing the application for program admission.
+Prospective students can arrange for an initial degree planning session with an Academic Advisor after completing the application for program admission.
 Students are admitted to the program in the fall semester as a cohort, and must maintain their academic eligibility throughout their course of study.

-Remember to consult the DACC Catalog, available online, for more complete information before choosing a program.
+Remember to consult the DACC Catalog for more complete information before choosing a program.
 Certain restrictions, qualifications, and/or fees may apply.